cct-datascience/workshop-wednesdays/202104-gasex-params/README.md

 ### Contents

-All workshop data and code are contained in this repository:
+All workshop data and code are contained in this repository.
 - `data` Four subfolders of `ACi`, `AQ`, `Bayesian`, and `Gs` containing csv or ASCII files of Licor data (6800 and 6400)
 - `scripts` Three scripts for fitting parameters:
   - `script_photo.R` Fitting CO2 and light response curves for C3 ('photosynthesis') and C4 ('BioCro')